centiservice/mats3/README.md

 # Examples

-Some examples taken from the [unit tests](mats-api-test/src/test/java/io/mats3/api_test).
+Some examples taken from the API-level unit tests [api-tests-1](mats-api-test-1/src/test/java/io/mats3/api_test), [api-tests-2](mats-api-test-2/src/test/java/io/mats3/api_test).
 Notice the use of the JUnit Rule `Rule_Mats`, which sets up an ActiveMQ Classic in-memory server and creates a JMS-backed MatsFactory based on that.

 In these examples, all the endpoints and stages are set up in one test class, and when invoked by the JUnit runner, obviously runs on the same machine - but in actual usage, you would typically have each endpoint run in a different